 While this may mean you get to a point when you can’t afford another drink, this will be a blessing when you check your balance the next day!

-When you arrive at university, making friends is a priority.
-This usually means lots of nights in the bar, lunches in Cafés and taxis around town.
-Of course, making friends is great, but socialising can quickly become expensive.
+Another common money mistake is spending more than you can afford on socialising.
+We get it — when you arrive at university, making friends is a priority.
+This usually means lots of nights in the bar, lunches in cafés and taxis around town.
+Making friends is great, but socialising can quickly become expensive.

 Before you know it, you might have loads of friends but no money to do anything with them.
 Birthdays have to be missed, group day trips are forgone and eating in a restaurant seems like a pipedream.

 All this can be avoided, however, if you get creative with your socialising and find non-expensive or even free activities to do together.
-Does someone in the group have a cosy living room you can hang out in?
+Does someone in the group have a cosy living room you can hang out in and watch Netflix?
 Or is there a nice park near campus to make your new meeting spot?

 If it’s activities you’re looking for, your university or Students’ Union should have societies that offer classes and events for little or no cost.
 Learning how to rock climb, make pottery or simply exploring the city are great ways to socialise without spending loads of cash, and you’ll likely make new friends along the way.